janwirth/tuna/README.md

     - 'working well together' tool
     - or both?
 - [ ] In order to prepare set lists including non-digital music, I want to track vinyl (ang CD?) releases.
+- [ ] In order to have a more care-free experience I can opt into fully managed mode

 ## Design inspiration
 - waves: https://codepen.io/Qurel/pen/ZEGXomr